The best summer salads

 Quinoa salad with pomegranate and pistachios

-If you're still in search of summer salads for a party, Maria Kelly's delicious vegetarian salad with quinoa is an easy, healthy option that is a great barbecue side salad.
-Also, if you prefer your summer salads with fruit, pomegranate seeds add a touch of sweetness to this green dish.
+If you're throwing an outdoor party to make the most of the heatwave, you might be stuck for more summer salads ideas, We just know you'll love this.
+Maria Kelly's delicious vegetarian salad with quinoa is an easy, healthy option that is a great barbecue side salad.
+Also, if you prefer your salads with fruit, pomegranate seeds add a touch of sweetness to this green dish.

 "I love this fresh and zesty salad because it makes a fabulous accompaniment to pretty much everything.
 It's really pretty too with the bright red pomegranates and green pistachios looking like jewels!
 I love the changes in textures this salad gives you.
 For people who don't like pomegranates, I've switched these out for pieces of dried apricots before which works really well.
 It's super healthy and my husband says he likes it because he can ditch the guilt and eat it with a giant pile of ribs!"